GordonHoklinder/SixTakes/README.md

 ## Remarks

-This project was written for the Programming in C# Language.
+This project was written for the Programming in C# Language course at Charles University.